BS-LDM: Effective Bone Suppression in High-Resolution Chest X-Ray Images with Conditional Latent Diffusion Models: Methodology

 \subsection{Overall Architecture}

 This section presents the proposed BS-LDM framework in detail.
 It is an end-to-end framework designed for effective bone suppression in high-resolution CXR images using a conditional LDM, as depicted in Fig. \ref{frame}.
-In this framework, we developed a multi-level hybrid loss-constrained VQGAN for perceptual compression to ensure good detail preservation.
-Additionally, we incorporated offset noise and a temporal adaptive thresholding strategy to address discrepancies in low-frequency information generation, enhancing the overall quality of generation.
+In this framework, we developed ML-VQGAN for perceptual compression to ensure good detail preservation.
+Additionally, we incorporated offset noise in the forward process and temporal adaptive thresholding in the reverse process to address discrepancies in low-frequency information generation, enhancing the overall quality of generation.
 A detailed description of each component of BS-LDM is provided in the following subsections.